Who Else Wants an Electric Scooter Lock That Really Works?

 • The most INSECURE lock

 The cheapest lock you can get your hands on is the cable lock.
-It’s lightweight, easy to use, and compatible with any two-wheeler as it loops around the frame and rear wheel.
+It’s lightweight, easy to use, and compatible with any electric scooter as it loops around any holes in the frame and through the rear wheel.

 However, it’s also the least secure type of bike lock.
 It’s easier to cut through than solid metal locks.
 What’s more, if the cable is too loose, your scooter will slip right out.
 Even if you tie it securely, a motivated thief can easily use a hammer or hatchet to cut it if it’s tied closely to the ground.